2018 United States House of Representatives elections in Washington: Results

+By county

 District 5

 The 5th congressional district is located in Eastern Washington and includes the counties of Ferry, Stevens, Pend Oreille, Lincoln, Spokane, Whitman, Walla Walla, Columbia, Garfield, and Asotin.
 It is centered on Spokane, the state's second largest city.
-The district has a PVI of R+8.
-The incumbent is Republican Cathy McMorris Rodgers, who has represented the district since 2005.
+The district had a PVI of R+8.
+The incumbent was Republican Cathy McMorris Rodgers, who had represented the district since 2005.
 She was re-elected with 60% of the vote in 2016.